-The Zorbium lining system has 16 customisable pads which combined with the boltless CAM FIT/Boa Closure System chin strap/ retention system provides a best practice comfort and retention level for a ballistic helmet.
+The Zorbium lining system has 16 customizable pads which combined with the bolt-less CAM FIT/Boa Closure System chin strap/ retention system provides a best practice comfort and retention level for a ballistic helmet.

 The EXFIL has two side mounted Magpul MOE mounting rails, a forward NVG mounting fixture and retention lanyard and the Peltor Headset Adaptor to assist communications head set fitment.